emcgurty/echomarket_java/README.md

 # echomarket_java
+Update April 18, 2017:  In seeking employment to prove -- yet again and again -- my web development skills, I re-wrote EchoMaket in ROR 5.
+Rewrite went well,  didn't rewriting all views as that effort is very time-consuming.
+If you are interested in seeing that code, please contact me.

 EchoMarket is a goodwill resource for lending, borrowing and even trading or donating some of life's necessities, or items that you need just once and you want to avoid a one-time purchase.
 Echo Market is offered as a facilitating service to introduce borrowers seeking to lenders offering EchoMarket approved items.
 Once a borrower or lender has been introduced, EchoMarket will play no mediating role in that event, except in the case of anonymous item donations.